 - alter the form of a testing procedure to measure proficiency in course knowledge based on the ability of the student, not the disability.
 (There may be an exception when the purpose of the test is to measure a particular skill.)

-- refer students who have requested accommodations but have not registered with Disability Services with information on registration procedures for students with disabilities.
+- refer students who have requested accommodations but have not registered with Student Accessibility Services with information on registration procedures for students with disabilities.

 - upon request, provide handouts in alternate formats (such as enlarged print for visually impaired students).

 - upon request, make course material on reserve in the library available in alternate formats for students with disabilities.